Configure the Admin Workstation Post-Install and Create Backups¶

 access for Journalists as well.

-In addition, the script creates desktop and menu shortcuts for the Source and Document Interfaces, updates the Ansible inventory file to access the servers playbooks over Tor in the future, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.
+In addition, the script creates desktop and menu shortcuts for the Source and Journalist Interfaces, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.

 The only thing you need to remember to do is enable persistence when you boot the Admin Workstation.
 If you are using the Admin Workstation and are unable to connect to any of the authenticated hidden services, restart Tails and make sure to enable persistence.